istio/old_pilot_repo/doc/build.md

 ## Environment
 We build on Linux.
-For Windows and Mac, we recommend using a Linux virtual machine and/or [Vagrant-specific build instructions](build-vagrant.md) or [minikube build pod](minikube.md).
+For Windows and Mac, we recommend using a Linux virtual machine and [minikube build pod](minikube.md).
 Go code compiles on Mac but docker and proxy tests will fail.

 ## Prerequisites